 Greater Sage-Grouse stand up to two feet tall and weigh between two and seven pounds.
 Females (hens) are smaller and mottled brown, black and white.
 Males are more colorful and have spiked tails and large white ruffs around their necks.
 The male’s most distinctive feature may be bright yellow air sacs on the chest, which they inflate during courtship displays.
 The hens’ less-showy coloring helps hide them from predators, especially when they have young to protect.

-The draft EIS and associated documents are available for review and comment on the ePlanning website.
+The draft EIS and associated documents are available for review on the ePlanning website.
 Go to the Nevada and Northeastern California Sub-Regional Greater Sage-Grouse Planning Strategy link to access the documents.

 The documents can also be accessed directly by going to the Documents and Reports page.

-The BLM and Forest Service will be holding a series of public workshops to provide information on the Draft EIS and how to use the ePlanning system for commenting.
-Written comments will be accepted during the workshops.
-The workshops will run from 5:30 p.m. to 7:30 p.m.
+The BLM and Forest Service held a series of public workshops to provide information on the Draft EIS and how to use the ePlanning system for commenting.
+Written comments were accepted during the workshops.

 Public Workshop Handouts and Posters